mlocati/ci-info/README.md

 # sha1
 Print the SHA-1 of the most recent commit (it's the merge commit in case of pull requests)

+# pr:base:branch
+Print the target branch of a pull request

+# pr:base:sha1
+Print the SHA-1 of the last commit in the target branch

+# pr:head:sha1
+Print the SHA-1 of the last commit in the pull request branch

 # pr:range
 Print the commit range of pull request events (example: 123456abcded...abcded123456)

+# tag:name
+Print the tag name (for tag jobs)

 Exit code:
 0: success